olekscode/Blog/posts/deprewriter/index.md

   ...
 }
 ```
-You decided to use this library, so you import it in your java file and write:
+In your code you use this library in the following way:

 ```Java
 import Collection;
 ...
 products.includesAllOf([“apple”, “pear”]);
 ```
+After some time, the new version of `Collection` is released, `v2.0.0`.
+In this version, the method `includesAllOf()` was renamed to `includesAll()`.

-In second version of the library, developers decided to rename `includesAllOf()` method to `includesAll()`.
-As a result, your code calls `includesAllOf()` and raises the `NotFound` exception.
-This change in the library is called the **breaking change**.
-It causes client code that was designed for the old version of the library to break on the new version.
+Now your code which is still calling `includesAllOf()` will break by raising the `NotFound` exception.
+In this case, we say that developers introduced the **breaking change** into the `Collection` library.
+It makes client code that was designed for the old version of the library incompatible with the new version.

-To ensure that client software does not break, developers do the following: they add a new method `includesAll()` and keep the old method `includesAllOf()` but mark it as **deprecated**.
-The client code will work without errors, but it will raise a warning notifying client developers that the method `includesAllOf()` will be removed in the next release.
+The common way of fixing these problems are **deprecations**.
+Instead of immeditely removing the feature from a software library, it is first marked as deprecated (_"to be removed in the future"_) which ensures backward compatibility and gives client developers time to update their code.

+In our case, `Collection v2.0.0` should not replace `includesAllOf()` with `includesAll()`.
+Instead, it should keep the old method `includesAllOf()`, mark it as deprecated, and also add a new method `includesAll().
+Then in the following release `Collection v3.0.0` the deprecated method `includesAllOf()` will be finally removed.

 ```Java
 public class Collection<E> {